 Over the course of the implementation leveraging Divurgent’s methodology your “Just in Time Training” will become “Review and Excitement Sessions.”
 Adoption rises, patient safety increases, fear decreases, and activation costs plummet.

 Train like you Fight.
 Fight like you Train – In any military setting, the true effective learning was done in the field, complimented by some quick in-classroom debriefs.
-As both a SEAL candidate and nursing student, I needed to see and feel the change on the ground or on the floor.
+As both a soldier and nursing student, I needed to see and feel the change on the ground or on the floor.
 It helped me prioritize and be efficient in my workflow, keeping myself attentive to patient safety and centric to importance.

 Simulation has long been the driver and secret of successful military training and what Divurgent uses with it’s healthcare clients.

 Placing a clinician solely in a classroom elimiates the opportunity for them to hit the ground running.
 Imagine having an end user class, drop-in, simulation, or eLearinng session titled “risk and mitigation,” meaning what could potentially go wrong at go-live and how will you respond as an end user keeping the ORs at full case loads, ED flowing and billing on point?
 Train like you fight.
 Fight like you train.

 Training and learning in Healthcare transformations have long been pedestrian.
 Our methodology is proven to shed activation costs, improve adoption, prepare optimization mindset, and protect your patients.
 Whether it is the beginning of a process, technology, resource, policy change, and/or simply looking to revitalize your current training program, it’s never too late to initiate a change in methodology.